 Table of Contents:

 - ⚡ 1.
-Simple Explanation
+Simple explanation

 - 🔥 2.
 Example: allocations

-- 3. Where hidden allocations occur
+- 3. Where hidden allocations appear

 - 1. Collections